shreehari-divate/Car_Price_Prediction/README.md

 ## Prediction Result:
 Best model to use is Random Forest with 0.96 R2 score

+##Deployment:
+This project is deployed on Render: https://car-price-prediction-cbbq.onrender.com

 ## Sample:
 * ![sample1](images/z1.png)
 * ![sample2](images/z2.png)